cmu-csd-phd/csd-blog/website/content/2025/amortized-abstraction.md

 Having proven the correctness of `BatchedQueue` relative to the specification `ListQueue`, let us now turn our attention to analyzing the cost of `BatchedQueue`.

-# Cost as an effect {#cost}
+# Cost annotations: cost reified as printing {#cost}

 To analyze the cost of a program, we must pin down an intended cost model.
-We may reify the choice of cost model within our code as a printing effect, as in [Calf](https://dl.acm.org/doi/abs/10.1145/3498670):
+This can be done by annotating programs with a primitive, `charge`, that indicates which parts of a program are meant to be thought of as costly.
+We may implement `charge` using printing, displaying `$` symbols at run-time when cost should be counted:
 ```ocaml
 let charge (c : int) : unit = print_string (String.make c '$')
 ```